LinkNacional/whmcs-whatsapp-api-notifications-open-source/README.md

 1. Download the module `notifications.zip` file [here](https://github.com/LinkNacional/whmcs-whatsapp-api-notifications-open-source/releases).
 2. Make sure to keep the file intact until you're ready to upload it to your WHMCS installation.

 ### 📤 Upload

 1. Upload the file `notifications.zip` to the root installation directory of your WHMCS.
     - For example, if WHMCS is installed in `public_html`, upload the file `notifications.zip` to `public_html`.
 2. Extract the file `notifications.zip`.
-    -  it will add a folder in WHMCS/modules/addons.
+    -  it will add a folder in WHMCS/modules/addons/lknhooknotification.
-3. Remove the remaining .zip.
+3. Remove the remaining notifications.zip.
 4. Go to the WHMCS admin panel, select Options > Addon Modules, find the module and, once found, click "Activate".

 > 🔎 Tip: For more information on how to install Addon Modules in WHMCS, see: https://docs.whmcs.com/8-13/addon-modules/addon-modules/

 ## 🔁 Update Mode